arbor-sim/arbor/doc/install.rst

 Cray Systems
 ------------

-The compiler used by the MPI wrappers is set using a "programming enviroment" module.
+The compiler used by the MPI wrappers is set using a "programming environment" module.
-The first thing to do is change this module, which by default is set to the Cray programming environment.
+The first thing to do is change this module, which by default is set to the Cray programming environment, to a compiler that can compile Arbor.
 For example, to use the GCC compilers, select the GNU programming enviroment:

 .. code-block:: bash

     module swap PrgEnv-cray PrgEnv-gnu

-The version of the GCC can then be set by choosing an appropriate gcc module.
+The version of GCC can then be set by choosing an appropriate gcc module.
 In the example below we use ``module avail`` to see which versions of GCC are available, then choose GCC 7.1.0